Tips On How To Love Your Body This Summer

 - Exercise in a way that makes you feel personally happy.

 It’s easy to feel like your body is not good enough when comparing it to those that you see in the media but it’s important to remember that a scale does not take into account many other factors such as weight fluctuations, age, sex, and ethnicity.
 Overall health can best be measured through one’s happiness, and energy levels.
 NEDA describes, “Beauty is a state of mind, not a state of your body”.
 When exercising and eating, the goal should be to take care of your body and to promote good overall health, not for the sole purpose of weight loss or dieting.
-Very Well Mind states that “having a negative body image is associated with an increased risk for some mental health conditions including depression and eating disorders”.
+According to Cherry (2020) “having a negative body image is associated with an increased risk for some mental health conditions including depression and eating disorders”.

 Body positivity is being proud of your body and viewing it and others positively regardless of the societal standards about ideal body shape or size.
 Body acceptance is the process of accepting your body even if you are not completely satisfied with every aspect of it.
 They are both beneficial in redefining societal standards and our ideas of wellness and health.